w3c/wai-website/pages/standards-guidelines/wcag/faq.md

 WCAG 2 and WCAG 3 have different names.

 The new standard is currently referred to as “W3C Accessibility Guidelines (WCAG) 3.0”.
-This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “content”.
+This name was chosen because of wide-spread familiarity with the “WCAG” acronym, and to encompass the broader scope beyond “web content”.

 ### How and why is WCAG 2 Success Criteria 4.1.1 Parsing obsolete? {#parsing411}